FeatureBaseDB/featurebase/docs/data-model.md

 #### Time Quantums

 If a Frame has a time quantum, then Views are generated for each of the defined time segments.
-For example, for a frame with a time quantum of `YMD`, the following `SetBit()` queries will result in the data described in the illustration below:
+For example, for a frame with a time quantum of `YMD`, the following `SetBit()` queries will result in the data described in the diagram below:

 ```
 SetBit(frame="A", row=8, col=3, timestamp="2017-05-18T00:00")